 Thursday evenings, and free children's hula shows on Saturday and Sunday

-afternoons.
+and the Old Lahaina Center.
 There are two big (but expensive)

 luaus in Lahaina most nights.

 Inexpensive places to eat in Lahaina, in order of my recommendation,